-Celebrating the 60th anniversary of the first transatlantic jet engine flight
+Celebrating the 60th anniversary of the first trans-Atlantic jetliner flight

-What was it like to fly on the first ever jet engine transatlantic flight?
+What was it like to travel on the first passenger flight of a trans-Atlantic jetliner?

 Former British Overseas Airways Corporation air steward Peggy Thorne, 91, says the experience was unforgettable.